Skip to content

 disable_conversion: builtins.bool = False,

-) -> Matcher[builtins.str]:
+) -> AbstractMatcher[builtins.str]:

 """

-Match a datetime value.
+Match a datetime value (string, date and time).

 Args: